Owners of Colorado restaurant that was packed on Mother's Day are suing Gov. Polis after order to close

 “It is disheartening that this restaurant has chosen to move ahead of the public orders and not even consider implementing best practices to prevent the spread of COVID-19.
 It is not fair to the rest of the community and other business owners that are following Safer at Home and doing their part.
 We sincerely hope that C&C will choose to cooperate with the rules under which they are allowed to operate so we can lift this closure order,” said Tri- County Health Department Executive Director John M. Douglas Jr., MD in a release on Monday.

-Restaurants and bars have been closed to dining and have only been able to do delivery and pick up service since March 19.
 Under state statute, as the health department serving Douglas County, Tri-County Health Department is the entity responsible for enforcing the state’s public health orders as well as its own.

 The health department served the restaurant papers in person Monday, ordering the restaurant to close.
 A visibly angry Gov. Polis singled out the restaurant in a news conference Monday.